paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-135-space-programs.md

 <a id="section-2279"></a>
 ## § 2279.
-Foreign commercial satellite services
+Foreign commercial satellite services and foreign launches
-**(a) Prohibition.—** Except as provided in subsection (b), the Secretary of Defense may not enter into a contract for satellite services with a foreign entity if the Secretary reasonably believes that—
+**(a) Prohibition.—** Except as provided in subsection (c), the Secretary of Defense may not enter into a contract for satellite services with a foreign entity if the Secretary reasonably believes that—

-(1) the foreign entity is an entity in which the government of a covered foreign country has an ownership interest that enables that government to affect satellite operations; or
+(1) the foreign entity is an entity in which the government of a covered foreign country has an ownership interest that enables that government to affect satellite operations;

-(2) the foreign entity plans to or is expected to provide launch or other satellite services under the contract from a covered foreign country.
+(2) the foreign entity plans to or is expected to provide satellite services under the contract from a covered foreign country; or

+(3) entering into such contract would create an unacceptable cybersecurity risk for the Department of Defense.

+**(b) Launches and Manufacturers.—**

+(1) **Limitation.—** — In addition to the prohibition in subsection (a), and except as provided in paragraph (2) and in subsection (c), the Secretary may not enter into a contract for satellite services with any entity if the Secretary reasonably believes that such satellite services will be provided using satellites that will be—

+  (A) designed or manufactured in a covered foreign country, or by an entity controlled in whole or in part by, or acting on behalf of, the government of a covered foreign country; or

+  (B) launched using a launch vehicle that is designed or manufactured in a covered foreign country, or that is provided by the government of a covered foreign country or by an entity controlled in whole or in part by, or acting on behalf of, the government of a covered foreign country, regardless of the location of the launch (unless such location is in the United States).

+(2) **Exception.—** — The limitation in paragraph (1) shall not apply with respect to—

+  (A) a launch that occurs prior to December 31, 2022; or

+  (B) a contract or other agreement relating to launch services that, prior to the date that is 180 days after the date of the enactment of this subsection, was either fully paid for by the contractor or covered by a legally binding commitment of the contractor to pay for such services.

+(3) **Launch vehicle defined.—** — In this subsection, the term “launch vehicle” means a fully integrated space launch vehicle.

-**(b) Notice and Exception.—** The prohibition in subsection (a) shall not apply to a contract if—
+**(c) Notice and Exception.—** The prohibitions in subsections (a) and (b) shall not apply to a contract if—

 (1) the Secretary determines it is in the national security of the United States to enter into such contract; and